Vonixxx/Vontoo/README.md

 that lie within the subfolders, which then get imported back to flake.nix in order to instantiate the system.
 The structure is arbitrary and is simply meant to provide clarity.

-### User-specific configurations, which can be found in Users/default.nix are done as such:
+### User-specific configuration can be done as such:

 ```
 <user> = mkSystem <bool> toggle TLP.